New Holland Town railway station

 New Holland Town railway station is a former railway station in the village of New Holland in North Lincolnshire, England.
-It stood at the landward end of the pier, whilst the purpose of Pier station, which juts 1375 ft northwards into the River Humber, was to enable railway passengers and goods to transfer to and from ferries plying between New Holland and Hull.
+It stood at the landward end of the pier, whilst the purpose of Pier station, which juts 1375 ft northwards into the Humber estuary, was to enable railway passengers and goods to transfer to and from ferries plying between New Holland and Hull.
 New Holland Town station's purpose was for more conventional use by the local community.

 New Holland was a "railway village" in the sense that Crewe was a railway town.
 Expanding the dock, building the pier, the engine shed and the railway to it were promoted and started by the Great Grimsby and Sheffield Junction Railway, though by the time services began that railway had merged with others to form the Manchester, Sheffield and Lincolnshire Railway.
 For many years GCR laundry from restaurant cars and hotels was brought to New Holland for cleaning.